 Chai Spiced Poached Pears With Mascarpone

 Why We Love It: I was at a dinner party the other night where someone served spicy and sweet poached pears.
-While the presentation was humble, the flavor and all-around impact of the dessert were beyond words.
+While the presentation was humble, the flavor and all-around impact were beyond words.
 A total of seven ingredients (one being water) makes this just about the simplest after-dinner sweet.
 And because when you’re working with something as wonderfully delicious as pears, there’s not much that can be improved upon.

 Hero Ingredient: Except… mascarpone makes everything better.